seflless/debugger/README.md

 ### todos
   - Switch to using [commander](https://www.npmjs.com/package/commander) to get better command line instructions.
   - Add support for a switch to show the browserwindow for people who want to test code that requires a DOM and browser APIs.
+  - Add support for `-v` to output the electron, v8, and node versions as well.